seattlemethod/prototypes/record-to-report/README.md

 ## Record to Report

 Lemonade stand, contains about 18 transactions.
+(Note that there are some inconsistencies between the journal entries and generated financial statements that need to be addressed.)

 [Blog Post](https://digitalfinancialreporting.blogspot.com/2025/02/record-to-report.html).